Concert to Build the FMHF

 VICTOR JARA 1932 -1973

-The First Folk Singer Inducted to The Folk Music Hall of Fame
+The First Folk Singer nominated to enter The Folk Music Hall of Fame

 Chilean folksinger Victor Jara was the voice of his country's dispossessed, an internationally admired songwriter connecting to the opressed globally.
 He was killed by Chilean security forces during the coup that deposed the country's elected president, Salvador Allende, in September of 1973.